awray3/ml_host/README.rst

 ======================

 You can modify the :code:`send_data.py` script as needed to send data to the model.
+All you need to do is send a :code:`POST` request (with your json input) on port 8000.
 If you wish, you can use :code:`make send` to run the script.